Dimtemp/Azure-Academy/level3b-dirsync.md

 > **Result**: After you completed this exercise, you have created an Azure AD tenant, added a custom DNS name to the new Azure AD tenant, and created an Azure AD user with the Global Administrator role.

-### Exercise 3: Synchronize Active Directory forest with an Azure Active Directory tenant

-The main tasks for this exercise are as follows:

-1. Configure Active Directory in preparation for directory synchronization

-1. Install Azure AD Connect

-1. Verify directory synchronization

 #### Task 1: Configure Active Directory in preparation for directory synchronization